JLiu-1/SRNN-SZ/README.md

 The following is not mandatory:

 * Zstandard (https://facebook.github.io/zstd/).
-Not mandatory to be mannually installed as Zstandard v1.4.5 is included and will be used if libzstd can not be found by pkg-config.
+Not mandatory to be manually installed as Zstandard v1.4.5 is included and will be used if libzstd can not be found by pkg-config.

 ### Installation